taoshidev/proprietary-trading-network/docs/miner.md

 6. A portfolio that falls more than 10% of the maximum value will be eliminated.
 7. A portfolio that falls more than 5% in a single day from a daily max will be eliminated.

+### Scoring Details

 The open positions held by miners will be continuously evaluated based on their value changes.
 Any measured positive movement on the asset while tracked in a position will count as a gain for the miner.
 Any negative movements will be tracked as losses.
 Risk is defined as the sum volume of millisecond negative value change overseen during a position.
 Given that the price of assets fluctuates so quickly and has some level of noise, it is virtually impossible for an investment strategy to have zero risk.
 This is normal.
 An asset with zero return through the course of the day will still carry risk, although the gains and losses result in a product of 1.0.
 A higher leverage trade will increase the intensity of losses and of gains, but in this scenario the product sum will still be 1.0 as a return.
 With this increased leverage, there will be a higher volume of losses, and thus risk.
 You may augment the risk for a position by placing an order on the position, which might increase or decrease the leverage utilization.
 Please note that there is a 10 second cooldown period between orders.
 Additionally, we are requiring miners to hold positions for a minimum of 15 minutes on each 6 hour interval to qualify for scoring in that round.

+In order to capture information at such a high resolution, we utilize checkpoints which track a miner's behavior over time.
+Each checkpoint has a target duration of 6 hours, after which the checkpoint is closed and a new checkpoint is opened.
+The checkpoint contains the aggregate of all gains and losses, as well as information on the duration of open positions held in the checkpoint and number of updates seen.

 We will use three scoring metrics to evaluate miners based on their mid trade scores: **Returns**, **Omega**, **Time Adjusted Sortino**.